tinymce/beehive-flow/README.md

 ## Commands

-Note: the `stamp` and `advance-ci` commands operate on a checkout in the current working directory, whereas the other commands make their own checkout.
+Note: the `stamp`, `advance-ci` and `publish` commands operate on a checkout in the current working directory, whereas the other commands make their own checkout.

 ### prepare